Local spreading of stabilizer R\'enyi entropy in a brickwork random Clifford circuit: Introduction

 Furthermore, by introducing a normalized version of the single-qubit averaged SRE, we observe a nontrivial diffusive structure of its spreading, despite the absence of explicit conserved quantities.
 That is, we numerically show that the spreading of the normalized single-qubit averaged SRE obeys the discrete diffusion equation, leading to its diffusive profile within the light cone.
 Moreover, we examine the robustness of this non-ballistic structure of the single-qubit SRE spreading for a restricted Clifford circuit.
 In this case, the diffusion equation does not hold; however, we still observe a non-ballistic behavior, represented by superdiffusive spreading.

+We also extend our analysis to a faithful magic monotone for mixed states, namely the log-free robustness of magic magic (LROM).
+We find that single-qubit LROM exhibits qualitatively similar non-ballistic spreading accompanied by the exponential decay.

+Moreover, in our main setup, the single-qubit SRE and LROM admit a natural operational interpretation: they quantify the probability of recovering the initially injected magic state at a given site in a specific realization of the random Clifford circuit.
+The single-qubit SRE provides an upper bound to this probability, and the single-qubit ROM is proportional to the probability.

-The remainder of the paper is organized as follows: In Sec.~\ref {sec:pre}, we establish notations and introduce the SRE.
+The remainder of the paper is organized as follows.
+In Sec.~\ref {sec:pre}, we establish notations and introduce the SRE.
 Section~\ref {sec:setup} describes the quantum circuit and the setup used to study the spreading of SRE.
 We then proceed to present the main results of the spreading of SRE in Sec.~\ref {sec:results}.
-The qualitative explanation of the results based on the spreading of local Pauli operators and the analysis of a single Clifford gate is presented in Sec.~\ref {sec:pauli_spreading} and Sec.~\ref {sec:single_clifford}, respectively.
+Qualitative explanations based on the spreading of local Pauli operators and the analysis of a single Clifford gate are presented in Sec.~\ref {sec:pauli_spreading} and Sec.~\ref {sec:single_clifford}, respectively.
 In Sec.~\ref {sec:restricted_clifford}, we demonstrate the generality of the existence of the non-ballistic structure, extending our study to a restricted Clifford circuit.
+In Sec.~\ref{sec:rom}, we present results for the robustness of magic.
+A discussion of operational implications of our setup and the associated spreading dynamics is presented in Sec.~\ref{sec:implications}.
 Finally, we conclude in Sec.~\ref{sec:discussion} with a summary of key results and the possible future directions.
 Additional details, including the calculations of the SRE for a single magic state, elements in the Pauli spectrum, and the possible two-qubit Pauli spectra, are provided in Appendices ~\ref{app:magic_tstat}, ~\ref{app:ps}, and ~\ref{app:allowed_ps}, respectively.